numpy/numpy/doc/source/reference/random/index.rst

 The `Generator` is the user-facing object that is nearly identical to the legacy `RandomState`.
 It accepts a bit generator instance as an argument.
 The default is currently `PCG64` but this may change in future versions.
-As a convenience NumPy  provides the `default_rng` funtion to hide these
+As a convenience NumPy  provides the `default_rng` function to hide these
 details:

 >>> from numpy.random import default_rng